mikolasan/mikolasan.github.io/src/markdown/ai/spiking-neural-networks.md

 ## My links

 **A Minimal Spiking Neural Network** to Rapidly Train and Classify Handwritten Digits in Binary and 10-Digit Tasks [paper](https://thesai.org/Downloads/IJARAI/Volume4No7/Paper_1-A_Minimal_Spiking_Neural_Network_to_Rapidly_Train.pdf).
 Guess how spikes work in this work.
 Pixels from black and white picture unwrapped into spike trains (facepalm)

+## Questions

+- How does STDP start if no synaptic connections exist a priori?